minvws/nl-covid19-notification-app-website/_questions/en/6-hoe-werkt-de-app.md

 layout: content
 index: 6
 set: 2
-title: "How does the app work *"
+title: How does the app work
 summary: The app sends you a notification if you have been near someone who has tested positive for coronavirus, if you were near them for a longer period
 lang: en
 categories: